-With the tools currently available to us, the maximum projective accuracy we can hope to achieve is 70 percent.
-This is a number that we've been throwing around for a long time.
+With the tools currently available, the maximum projective accuracy we can hope to achieve is 70 percent.
+We've been circling this number for a long time.

-But what that means is, the best we can hope to be is 30 percent wrong.
+But what that means is the best we can hope to be is 30 percent wrong.
 Thirty percent is a lot!
-It means being off, on average, by nine HRs for a 30-HR hitter, 60 strikeouts for a 200-K pitcher or 12 saves for a 40-save closer.
+It means being off, on average, by nine HRs for a 30-HR hitter, 60 strikeouts for a 200-K pitcher, or 12 saves for a 40-save closer.
 That's the best level of wrongness we can expect to achieve.
-And few of us will ever achieve "best."
+And few of us will ever achieve the "best."